CASE STUDY: MUSEUM OF FREEMASONRY AWARENESS CAMPAIGN 2019

 CAMPAIGN

-Of course the branding needs to be consistent across all channels, so from all social to the website the same creative was employed for profile headers and backgrounds everywhere.
+Branding was consistent across all channels, so from all social to the website the same creative was employed for profile headers and backgrounds everywhere.

 RESULT